 - Negativity or complaints: Avoid complaining about your current situation or past experiences.
 Focus on the positive aspects of your background and how you can bring value to the organization.

 - Inappropriate or unprofessional language: Keep your cover letter professional and avoid using slang, humor, or other unprofessional language.
+There are resources such as the Purdue Online Writing Lab that can help you maintain a professional tone in your writing.

 By avoiding these mistakes, you can create a cover letter that is clear, concise, and effective in communicating your qualifications and interest in the physician position.